 - You ain’t nothing but a hound dog.

-That metaphor definition might be a bit dry so here's a breezy and fun rundown from Prof. Tim Jensen from the University of Oregon.
+Still confused?
+Here's a breezy and fun rundown from Prof. Tim Jensen from the University of Oregon.

 Metaphor vs simile vs analogy